basedproperty/Rifthook/SECURITY.md

 ## Reporting a Vulnerability

-Plese report any vulnerability that could cause the Rifthook script to be leaked/cracked immediately (for a big reward!).
+Please report any vulnerability that could cause the Rifthook script to be leaked/cracked immediately (for a big reward!).
 You can also report a minor bug for a small reward.
 Note that the vulnerability must be an actual vulnerability, or it will be declined.

 To report any vulnerabilities, DM me on Discord (property#9949).